Yes, Giorgio: Production

 It was decided for Pavarotti to perform a free concert in Boston that would be used for the movie.
 The concert was held on June 26, 1981.
 The unit arrived in Boston on June 22 and shot there for ten days.
 A crowd of over 110,000 saw the free concert.

-Parotti performed 10 arias and songs and gave three encores during the concert that ended shortly before 6 p.m. and included a 15-minute intermission.
+Pavarotti performed 10 arias and songs and gave three encores during the concert that ended shortly before 6 p.m. and included a 15-minute intermission.
 "His performance was faultless", said Fetterman.
 "It's going to be the highlight of the movie."
 Pavarotti also performed at the Metropolitan Opera House in New York.

-While filming scenes on the MGM backlot, Shaffner said Pavarotti "needs direction, because he is not a professional actor.
+While filming scenes on the MGM backlot, Schaffner said Pavarotti "needs direction, because he is not a professional actor.
 He needs to be told when to pull back.
 But he responds very well."
 Pavarotti said, "I am enjoying the movie...
 Are there any surprises?
 No surprises.
 Except being awakened at 5 a.m.
 For a man who usually gets out of bed at 10 or 12, that is a surprise...
 Will I do another film?
 I'll tell you after I see this one."